-The building is built of bricks made from the clay from Knox Mountain and was a working packinghouse until the 1970s.
+The building was built of bricks made from the clay from Knox Mountain and was a working packinghouse until the 1970's.
 It is the oldest and largest standing packinghouse of its kind in British Columbia, which served fruit shippers, both independent and cooperative.

 Byron McDonald, a salesman for the Fruit and Produce Exchange in Ottawa, came to Kelowna in 1907 to take the position of manager of the Kelowna Farmers' Exchange.
 In 1913 McDonald established an independent fruit shipping house, BC Growers Ltd., and the Laurel Packinghouse building was later constructed.
 The company was sold in 1923 during the move to consolidate fruit handling.

 The fruit industry eventually changed to the point that the building was no longer suitable for the modern technology of fruit packing.
-Today the Laurel Packinghouse stands as a designated heritage site and is home to the British Columbia Orchard Industry Museum.
+Today the Laurel Packinghouse stands as a designated heritage site and is home to the British Columbia Orchard Industry Museum in downtown Kelowna.